ikuchmin/querydsl-cuba/README.md

 ### Overview

 The add-on provides [QueryDSL](http://www.querydsl.com/) integration for CUBA applications.
-[QueryDSL](http://www.querydsl.com/) enables the construction of unified SQL-like queries for Java.
+[QueryDSL](http://www.querydsl.com/) enables the construction of unified type-safe database queries for Java.
 Instead of writing queries, you can use a fluent API.

 See the [demo project](https://github.com/ikuchmin/querydsl-shop), using this add-on.